 Welcome to St. Christopher's, a residential treatment center for children and youth with special needs, ages 12-21, that is licensed and regulated by the New York State Office of Children and Family Services.
-The residential program at our two New York campuses provides a safe and inclusive environment where all children are welcome, supported and nurtured by our caring, committed and highly-skilled team.
+The residential program at our two New York campuses in Dobbs Ferry and North Castle provides a safe and inclusive environment where all children are welcome, supported and nurtured by our caring, committed and highly-skilled team.

 Our young women and men come to us with a range of educational and developmental disabilities, significant emotional issues, and/or psychiatric and behavioral difficulties.
 Many have multiple diagnoses and medication regimes, and have experienced childhood trauma, such as physical, sexual and/or emotional abuse.
-Typically placed with us by School Districts' Committees on Special Education (CSEs), they arrive here after less restrictive settings haven't worked out for them and their behavior in the community has been unsafe for themselves and others.
+Typically placed with us by School District Committees on Special Education, they arrive here after less restrictive settings haven't worked out for them and their behavior in the community has been unsafe for themselves and others.